Manta-Network/docs/docs/concepts/zkAddress.md

 ## zkAddress System: the math

-It would be really bad if someone could deduce the spending key or the viewing key from the zkAddress.
+It would be disastrous if someone could deduce the spending key or the viewing key from the zkAddress.
 Let's see why the zkAddress system is cryptographically secure.

 The spending key is a field element, and the proof authorisation key is an elliptic curve point derived from the spending key by multiplication by a generator.
 The same applies to the viewing key and the zkAddress.
 These two derivations are secure because of the discrete logarithm assumption.